How to Make a Volcano Cake

 - In a bowl, mix equal parts water with the glaze.
 Stir them well.
 Test a bit in the small cup.
 Heat it in the microwave for about 30 seconds.
 Add in a piece of dry ice.
 If it bubbles over and flows easily, then it is the right consistency.
 If it doesn't, mix in a bit more water till it does flow well.
 You may also need to heat it more.
 The warmer it is, the more effective the dry ice will be.

 - When it is time to present the cake, heat the glaze in the microwave till it is warm to the touch.

 - Put several pieces of dry ice into the lava cup.
 Use tongs or wear gloves to touch the dry ice.
 Don't use your bare hands.
 Dry ice is safe to use, but it can give you a frostbite-like burn if you touch it directly.
-Check out this article for dry ice safety.

 - Carefully pour the lava into the cup until it is brimming over the edge.
 It should instantly start smoking and bubbling as soon as it touches the dry ice.

 - The lava will bubble and smoke for several minutes.
 If you want to keep the effect going, add more lava and pieces of dry ice as necessary.

 - The lava will flow down the mountain, but it won't be a huge flood unless you pour way too much into the cup.
 If you are worried, have towels handy to quickly catch any excess.
 You can put the cake into a large pan or tray to catch any lava flows if you want to.